sethcmorrow/xtalk-ide/Documentation/guides/LiveCode Data Grid.md

 ![](images/Row_Template_display.png)

-The **Row Template** is a Livecode group control.
+The **Row Template** is a OpenXTalk group control.
 This group represents a single record in the data that you are displaying in a data grid form.
-This group can contain any Livecode control and the look and layout are entirely controlled by you.
+This group can contain any OpenXTalk control and the look and layout are entirely controlled by you.

 #### How a Record Template Is Used